Based in | Germany |

 Sending encrypted messages

-In the message composition window, click the Open Lock icon at the bottom of the window (circled in red in the following image).
-If this is the first time you do so, you will need to set up the Mailbox.org Guard feature.
-The first time you use Guard, a wizard will pop up and guide you through setting it up.
+If this is the first time you do so, you will need to set up the Mailbox.org Guard.
+A wizard will pop up and guide you through the setup.

 Guard runs on the Mailbox.org servers and uses the password you enter to PGP encrypt your messages.
 This makes using PGP super easy, but forces you to trust that your information is handled securely on their servers.